mpod/kernel-playground/iio-trig-timer/README.md

 ## RTC triger for IIO subsystem ##

-This kernel module adds a `IIO` trigger that creates events at defined frequency.
-It depends on `RTC` device under `/dev/rtc0` name. `IIO` drivers can use this trigger to write measurements into corresponding ring buffer at certain frequency.
+This kernel module adds an `IIO` trigger that creates events at defined frequency.
+It depends on real time clock device under `/dev/rtc0` name. `IIO` drivers can use this trigger to write measurements into corresponding ring buffer at certain frequency.

 ## Installation ##